Primary

 The forward lean should come from your hips, not your back—think about bringing your belly button toward your shin.
 Keep your spine long and tall throughout.
 Apply gentle downward pressure on the crossed knee if you need more stretch, but never force it.

-Want Seated Glute Stretch in your program?
+See where Seated Glute Stretch fits in your weekly plan

 Sit in chair with feet flat on floor.